quantumlib/Stim/glue/crumble/README.md

 - `d+#`: Converts the indexed Pauli product into a circuit `DETECTOR` declaration.
 - `o+#`: Converts the indexed Pauli product into a circuit `OBSERVABLE_INCLUDE` declaration.
 - `j+#`: Picks a `DETECTOR` or `OBSERVABLE_INCLUDE` declaration touching the current selection and converts it into a tracked Pauli product.
+- `k+#`: Add a marker to any dissipative gate that the indexed Pauli product overlaps in the current layer.

 **Editing**